Source description last updated: 17 February 2022

 Methodology:

-“Our method of work focuses on three major dimensions: standard-setting, monitoring, and implementation on the ground.
 We work to offer the best expertise, and substantive and secretariat support to the different United Nations human rights bodies as they discharge their standard-setting and monitoring duties.
 OHCHR, for example, serves as the Secretariat of the Human Rights Council.
-The Council, consisting of State representatives, is the key United Nations intergovernmental body responsible for human rights.
+The Council is an intergovernmental body made up of 47 States nominated by the UN General Assembly.
+It is responsible for strengthening human rights globally and addressing human rights violations.

 Languages of publications: